reazen/relude/docs/typeclasses/Introduction.md

 Also, the lack of modular implicits and the related lack of [ad-hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) are a few of the reasons why Reason/OCaml have to have different operators for operating on `int` and `float` values.
 (They don't have to have different operators, but they do by default so they can both exist "in scope" at the same time.)
 These same reasons are also why you can't use the conventional map `<$>`, bind/flatMap `>>=`, and other infix operators freely on different types in OCaml code without locally scoping the operators.

 One of Relude's design goals is to provide as many of the most commonly used typeclass instances for the types and combinations of types you might encounter in most applications.
-However, we do not attempt to hide the underlying machinery of bs-abstract, so you are free to define your own typeclasses and typeclass instances, and use them interchangably with the rest of the Relude modules.
+However, we do not attempt to hide the underlying machinery of bs-bastet, so you are free to define your own typeclasses and typeclass instances, and use them interchangably with the rest of the Relude modules.

 ## Verifying typeclass laws